-A powerful solution will allow you to account for a variety of factors that impact leave, such as job level, staff location, and union status.
+A powerful solution will allow you to account for a variety of factors that impact leave, such as job level, employee location and union status.
 As you manage compliance risks, you want a comprehensive view that will help you audit the process.

-At the same time, you want a micro-view that allows you to easily pull up data to view accruals for staff members.
-Faculty and staff also need to be able to view their current earned and accrued leave status.
+At the same time, you want a micro-view that allows you to easily pull up data to view accruals for employees.
+Employees also need to be able to view their current earned and accrued leave status.
 Ideally, your system should also provide a dedicated FMLA workflow that automatically tracks FMLA-related leave (including requests and required documentation).
-This helps you stay compliant with the regulations and avoid the cost of a mishandled FMLA case.
+This helps you stay compliant with the regulations and avoid the cost of a mishandled FMI A case.